Astro Orbiter (A Spinning Attraction in Tomorrowland at Magic Kingdom)

 You might completely miss Astro Orbiter if you’re unfamiliar with touring the Magic Kingdom.
 That’s because it’s an elevated ride that’s difficult to see from the ground.
 Astro Orbiter sits on a platform directly above the Tomorrowland Transit Authority Peoplemover.

-A sign sits outside the attraction’s entrance.
-It lists the wait time for the attraction.
-This attraction only offers a standby queue.
-It doesn’t participate in Genie+ or have Lightning Lanes.
+A sign outside the attraction’s entrance shows the wait time.
+Astro Orbiter only offers a standby queue.
+It doesn’t have a Lightning Lane.
 Disney lists this attraction as available for early entry and extended evening hours.

 Once reaching the upper level, you’re assigned a loading area.
-From there, you’ll wait through one entire ride before it’s your turn to board the attraction.
+From there, you’ll wait through one entire ride before it’s your turn to board the attraction vehicles.

 While you wait, you can watch the group ahead fly their spacecraft.